Blavx/Info2180-lab1/README.md

 Branching allows you to isolate development work without affecting other branches in the repository.
-Each repository hsa one default branch (usually called master), and can have multiple other branches.
+Each repository has one default branch (usually called master), and can have multiple other branches.